Atlantic Telegraph Company

-The Atlantic Telegraph Company was a company formed on 6 November 1856 to undertake and exploit a commercial telegraph cable across the Atlantic ocean, the first such telecommunications link.
+The Atlantic Telegraph Company was a company formed on 6 November 1856 to undertake and exploit a commercial telegraph cable across the Atlantic Ocean, the first such telecommunications link.

 History

-Cyrus Field, American businessman and financier, set his sights on laying the first transatlantic underwater telegraph cable after having been contacted by Frederic Newton Gisborne who attempted to connect St. Johns, Newfoundland to New York City, but failed due to lack of funding.
+Cyrus Field, American businessman and financier, set his sights on laying the first transatlantic underwater telegraph cable after having been contacted by Frederic Newton Gisborne who attempted to connect St. John's, Newfoundland to New York City, but failed due to lack of funding.
 After inquiring about the feasibility of a transatlantic underwater cable to Lieutenant Matthew Fontaine Maury of the U.S. Navy, Field formed an agreement with the Englishmen John Watkins Brett and Charles Tilston Bright to create the Atlantic Telegraph Company.
 It was incorporated in December, 1856 with £350,000 capital, raised principally in London, Liverpool, Manchester, and Glasgow.
 The board of directors was composed of eighteen members from the United Kingdom, nine from the United States, and three from Canada.
 The original three projectors were joined by E.O.W.
 Whitehouse, who oversaw the manufacturing of the cables as chief electrician.
 Curtis M. Lampson served as vice-chairman for over a decade.

 The board recruited the physicist William Thomson (later Lord Kelvin), who had publicly disputed some of Whitehouse's claims.
 The two had a tense relationship before Whitehouse was dismissed when the first cable failed in 1858.
 Later that year, another attempt was made to connect North America and Europe.
-This attempt was completed on July 29, 1858 and was celebrated by an exchange of messages between Queen Victoria of England and President Buchanan of the United States using the new cable line.
+This attempt was completed on August 5, 1858 and was celebrated by an exchange of messages between Queen Victoria of England and President Buchanan of the United States using the new cable line.